How to Get Your Clients to Pay On Time

 3. Be clear about your policies.

 Clients will let things slide if they get the chance.
-Being firm about when you expect payment from the start is essential.
-Don’t tell them it’s no big deal if they’re late paying you the first time – let them know this is a serious issue and that it’s enough to make you reconsider your partnership with them.
+It’s essential to be firm about when you expect payment from the start.
+Don’t tell them it’s no big deal if they’re late paying you the first time—let them know this is a serious issue and that it’s enough to make you reconsider your partnership with them.

 I suggest you schedule a regular payment schedule to help your clients pay on time.
 Whether that means receiving a payment within a certain amount of time after the invoice is sent or on a fixed date each month, giving your clients a set deadline takes the guesswork out of when you’ll get your payment